marusoft/JS-CLASS/intermediate.md

 For example, you can access a button on a webpage and change its text or color when a user clicks on it.
 Or, you can access an image on a webpage and change it to a different image when a user hovers over it.

+*Examples on how to Access and manupulate the DOM can be found in the Intermediate-js-and-illustration folder*